Monoid Embeddings of Symmetric Varieties: Preliminaries

-\subsection{Reductive monoids}
+\subsection{Reductive monoids.}

-The purpose of this section is to introduce the notation of the reductive monoids.
-We focus mainly on the orbit structure of these monoids.
-In addition to Renner and Putcha's books mentioned above, we recommend more recent semi-expository article by Brion~\cite{Brion14}.
-For an introduction from a combinatorial point of view with many explicit examples we suggest the survey by Solomon \cite{Solomon95}.
-For Renner monoids, we recommend Cao, Li and Li's survey article \cite{CaoLiLi14}.
+The purpose of this section is to introduce the notation of a reductive monoid.
+For details, see~\cite{Renner05,Putcha88}.
+For a more recent exposition of the basic ideas behind algebraic monoids we recommend Brion's article~\cite{Brion14} and for the combinatorics of Renner monoids, we recommend~\cite{CaoLiLi14}.